 - Following or laying in wait at places such as home, school, work, or recreation place.

 - Repeatedly leaving or sending unwanted items or presents.

-- Making direct or indirect threats of harm against the victim, the victim’s children, relatives, friends, or pets.
+- Making direct or indirect threats of harm against a person or against their children, relatives, friends, or pets.

 - Damaging or threatening to damage someone’s property.

-- Posting information or spreading rumors about the victim on the internet, in a public place, or by word of mouth.
+- Posting information or spreading rumors about someone on the internet, in a public place, or by word of mouth.

 - Obtaining personal information about a person by accessing records, using Internet search services, hiring private investigators, going through the victim’s garbage, following the victim, contacting victim’s friends, family, work, or neighbors, etc.